Go to any gathering of product managers in 2020 (real or virtual), and you will probably encounter someone talking about Segment.

 By setting up an integration between UserGuiding and Segment, you can store and utilize the data provided by UserGuiding’s analytics in your Segment account and use it to perfect your onboarding and beyond.
-So, every time your users interact with your tooltips, tours and NPS survey, you get instant data to optimize your UserGuiding content accordingly and perfect your onboarding.
+So, every time your users interact with your tooltips, tours and What is NPS?
+NPS is the abbreviation of Net Promoter Score, which is a measurement of your customers’ satisfaction with your product on a scale of -100 to 100.
+It… survey, you get instant data to optimize your UserGuiding content accordingly and perfect your onboarding.

 A little mention of UserGuiding:

 UserGuiding is an all-in-one user onboarding platform that is designed to help you, product managers, create the product experiences you dream of without the need of developers.
-Interactive tooltips, product tours, in-app messages, in-depth analytics, and user segmentation are the main features.
+Interactive tooltips, product tours, in-app messages, in-depth analytics, and user What is User Segmentation User segmentation refers to the practice of dividing users based on common characteristics.
+This can help businesses in creating more optimized and personalized user experiences.
+To… are the main features.

 For any What is a product manager?
 A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
 This title… looking to leverage data to maximum effect, Segment is a tool worth investigating.

 Not only does it improve the quality of the data that you are including without unduly weighing down our codebase, but it also enhances what you can do with that data.